Research DatabasePeptide LibraryResearch ToolsPeptides

 How is the Next Pep library different from UniProt or PubChem?

-UniProt and PubChem are canonical reference databases for protein and chemical data — they're the ground truth.
+UniProt and PubChem are canonical reference databases for protein and chemical data, they're the ground truth.
 Next Pep layers practitioner-relevant data (dosing protocols, clinical evidence summaries, safety profiles, regulatory status) on top of that canonical data.
 Think of us as the decision-support layer for researchers and practitioners; UniProt/PubChem are the source-of-truth layer for biochemists.

 Is the library free?

-Yes, fully free, no signup, no paywall.
+Yes.
+Fully free, no signup, no paywall.
 Browse all 60+ compounds at /library.
 The comparison tool and dosing calculator are free too.

 How often is the library updated?

 Monthly for compounds with active literature (new trial data, new systematic reviews).
 On-demand when significant new evidence publishes.
-Regulatory status changes (FDA compounding list updates, WADA list changes) are updated within a few days.
+Regulatory status changes (FDA compounding list updates, WADA list changes) get updated within a few days.

 What peptides are missing from the library?